Prosecutors blast 'Manafort’s lies' in closing arguments against ex-Trump campaign chairman

 “He is not above the law,” Andres said.

-The defense is also expected to deliver closing arguments on Wednesday before the case goes to the jury.
-Ellis told both sides to limit those arguments to one-and-a-half hours each.
+After the prosecution’s closing arguments, which lasted more than an hour and a half, the court broke for recess.
+The defense is set to deliver closing arguments on Wednesday afternoon before the case goes to the jury.

-On Wednesday, Manafort, wearing a blue suit and blue shirt, rose, along with everyone else on the courtroom as jurors took their seats.
+As the trial got underway, Manafort, wearing a blue suit and blue shirt, rose, along with everyone else on the courtroom as jurors took their seats.
 Lead defense attorney Kevin Downing patted Manafort on the back and they both smiled.

+During the prosecution’s closing arguments, Manafort sat stone-faced, glaring at a TV on his table showing the exhibits.

 A day earlier, the defense rested their case without calling Manafort or any other witnesses the stand.
 Addressing the court for the first time during his trial, Manafort stood up and told Judge T.S.
 Ellis III that he did not want to testify.